thephpleague/plates/README.md

 }
 ```

-To use this extension in your template, simply call the methods you made available:
+To use this extension in your template, call the methods you made available:

 ```php
 <p>Hello, <?=$this->uppercase($this->firstname)?> <?=$this->lowercase($this->firstname)?>.</p>